csev/dj4e/assn/dj4e_batch.md

         for row in reader:
             print(row)

+            # Replace these comments to

             # Make a new Question and save it

             # Loop through the choice strings in row[1:] and add each choice,
             # connect it to the question and save it

+            # Read and review the code for creating and saving Question objects
+            # in Tutorial 2

         print("=== Load Complete")